218 Commercial Blvd, Suite 217

 Condo Unit Owners or HO-6: Written for the primary residence, secondary, seasonal or tenant occupied, this is the most common of homeowners policies and is designed to cover all aspects of the condo: the interior air space, contents (personal property).
 There are generally other coverage's built in to the policy and the premiums are usually based on several factors.
 The costs are determined by such factors as the age of the condo, square feet under air, counter, flooring, improvements and/or updates to the condominium.

-Dwelling coverage - or coverage A, based upon the estimated repalcement cost based upon the square feet under air condtioning.
+Dwelling coverage - or coverage A, based upon the estimated replacement cost based upon the square feet under air conditioning.
 Flooring types, counter top materials and other details all figure in to this calculation.
-The Dwelling limits are not arbitrary they are calulated.
-You must maintain 100% of the replacment value estimate to avoid a co-insurance penalty in the event of a claim.
+The Dwelling limits are not arbitrary they are calculated.
+You must maintain 100% of the replacement value estimate to avoid a co-insurance penalty in the event of a claim.
 Being under the 100% rule places you in an underinsured position and thus compromising your ability to gain full recovery of a claim.
 Focus on what your limits are to determine if you have good coverage, not just the premium !
-Dwelling rcd does not include personal property.
-Wall to wall carpet, not area rugs are dwelling considerations.
+Dwelling RCD does not include personal property.
+Wall to wall carpet, area rugs are not dwelling considerations.
 Kitchen appliances are dwelling.
-Your drywall is by law common property or condo association's resppnsibility.
+Your drywall is by law common property or condo association's responsibility.
 Commonly misunderstood is any damage to your drywall is covered by you condo unit owner's policy - it is never covered.

 n the unfortunate event that you or your tenant were temporarily unable to live in your Lauderdale by the Sea condo due to an incident, how much money would that cost?
 Depending on how long you had to wait while your condo is being rebuilt or repaired, the total cost could really add up.
 That’s where loss of use coverage applies.
 Also referred to as additional expenses insurance or part D coverage, loss of use homeowners insurance covers living expenses that you incur if your home is deemed uninhabitable as the result of a covered peril.